Fighting Against Forced Labour and Child Labour

 Canada is part of the 8 fundamental conventions of the International Labour Organization on fundamental labour rights and is determined to contribute to the fight against modern slavery.

-Keep reading to learn if you are considered an “Entity” in the “Fighting Against Forced Labour and Child Labour in Supply Chains Act” and what your reporting obligations are.
+Keep reading to learn if you are considered an “Entity” in the “Fighting Against Forced Labour and Child Labour in Supply Chains Act” (the Act) and what your reporting obligations are.

 What does the Act do?

--The Act provides for an inspection regime applicable to entities and
+The Act provides for an inspection regime applicable to entities.

 Who is the Act Applicable to?